angell1117/STAR-genome-browser/README.md

 If you want to process your own data and set up environment on your computer, you need to install some software packages before using STAR genome browser:

+If you want to setup a totally independent instance of our website.You should mainly follow these steps:
+1. config your LAMP envirnoment for a Linux machine.
+2. create database using the dumped SQL under database-sql and generate your own data
+3. Localize source code files under "website" directory, you need to change some paths and URLs to your own one.
+4. configure reverse proxy
+(please note this may need advanced users or developers to work on)

 --------------------------------------------------------------------------------
 Required software packages: